-STUDENT SERVICES Library The Benedictine University Library strives to provide the resources for all academic and research needs.
-We are here to assist you in person and online by providing access to helpful librarians seven days a week and more than 110 databases, 300,000 books and eBooks, 96,000 journals and 56,000 streaming videos.
-The Benedictine University Library directly supports the academic mission of the University through selecting, curating, creating, preserving, and providing anytime access to digital and physical resources and through providing the finest in-person and virtual support and services to all of our regional and global Library constituents.
+STUDENT SERVICES Library The Benedictine University Library directly supports the academic mission of the University through selecting, curating, creating, preserving and providing anytime access to digital and physical resources and through providing the finest in-person and virtual support and services to all of our regional and global Library constituents.
+The Library also seeks to support an Inquiry General Education Curriculum which is at the heart of our liberal arts-based system of curricular and co-curricular electives in areas representing multiple disciplinary approaches and modes of problem-solving.
+Benedictine's courses are designed representing critical skill and knowledge areas for active and responsible citizenship and stewardship of the Earth, lifelong learning, global awareness, integrative knowledge and effective interpersonal communication.
 In accordance with the University's mission, the library endeavors to enhance the University's Roman Catholic tradition and Benedictine heritage, the multicultural character of the campus community, and the commitment to assist students in becoming responsible citizens and leaders in the world community.
 The library will also share its resources appropriately with outside communities, including the broader academic community and local users.
+The Information Literacy curriculum offered by the library covers all coursework and is designed to help students at all levels to find, evaluate, use, analyze and share information and construct knowledge in a clear, compelling and ethical manner.
+Librarians are available to work with faculty, classes and individual students to achieve these goals.
 Collections:

-- More than 300,000 books (print and electronic). - Access to more than 96,000 periodicals (print and electronic). - 56,000 streaming videos. - More than 110 different databases in a variety of subject areas, most accessible from off campus. - Instructional Materials Collection juvenile books, teacher's kits, curriculum resources. - Copies of all theses and dissertations completed at Benedictine University and George Williams College. - State of Illinois Documents Depository. - Archives and Special Collections.
+- More than 335,000 books (print and electronic) - Access to more than 125,000 periodicals (print and electronic) - More than 86,000 streaming videos - More than 110 different databases in a variety of subject areas, most accessible from off campus - Instructional Materials Collection juvenile books, teacher's kits, curriculum resources - More than 2,000 pieces in the music score collection - Copies of theses and dissertations completed at Benedictine University and George Williams College - Illinois Documents Depository - Institutional Repository/Constellation - Archives and Special Collections Services:

-Services:

 - Information Literacy Instruction

 - Reference

 - Circulation

 - Reserves

 - Interlibrary Loan

-- Collection Development, Acquisitions and Technical Services
+- Collection Development, Acquisitions

+The information contained on this page is from the 2018-2019 Graduate Catalog and is valid until August 1, 2019.

 Consortium affiliations: